The Photo Essay series: SDGs I The Depth of Field

 Photo: ©Panumas Sanguanwong

-The residents said they have been affected by bad odour from chemicals and wastewater from the plant for many years before fighting the case in court.
+The residents said they had been affected by bad odour from chemicals and wastewater from the plant for many years before fighting the case in court.
 They claimed that their farms and orchards have been affected by the polluted water and they cannot grow other plants.
-Their longans good for export were strained and dead, for example.
+For example, their longans that were good for export were now damaged and dead.

 Photo: ©Panumas Sanguanwong

-The company was ordered to pay compensation and clear toxic contamination.
+The company was ordered to pay compensation and clear the toxic contamination.
 It must also rehabilitate the polluted environment in the communities.
-The work by the company, however, is seen as being sluggish in the eyes of anti-pollution advocates.
+The work by the company, however, is seen as sluggish by anti-pollution advocates.

 Photo: ©Panumas Sanguanwong

-Several farm plots in Nong Phawa community near a hazardous waste treatment plant of Win Process Co., Ltd. in Ban Khai district in Rayong province have been contaminated by chemicals and wastewater.
-Fully grown trees like rubber and betelnuts were left strained and dead.
+Several farm plots in Nong Phawa community near a hazardous waste treatment plant of Win Process Co Ltd in Ban Khai district in Rayong province have been contaminated by chemicals and wastewater.
+Fully grown trees like rubber and betel nuts were left damaged and dead.

 Photo: ©Panumas Sanguanwong

-According to the Industrial Works Department, which supervises the cleaning efforts, the Rayong Provincial Court on March 25, 2021 issued a ruling, ordering the company to dispose of and treat all the waste at the plant.
-This includes 4,000 tons of iron dust and slag, 800 tons of liquid and sludge in concrete pits, unidentified liquid chemical waste in containers, contaminated containers and other items found at the plant, plus 14,000 tons of contaminated water in ponds and soil.
-The deadline for completion was set in March this year.
+According to the Industrial Works Department, which supervises the cleaning efforts, the Rayong Provincial Court on March 25, 2021, issued a ruling, ordering the company to dispose of and treat all the waste at the plant.
+This includes 4,000 tons of iron dust and slag, 800 tons of liquid and sludge in concrete pits, unidentified liquid chemical waste in containers, contaminated containers, drums, plus 14,000 tons of contaminated water in ponds and soil.
+The deadline for completion was set for March this year.

 Photo: ©Panumas Sanguanwong